Faculty

 Ethan A. Akimoto

 Ethan has participated in the esteemed Mises University program, deepening his understanding of Austrian economic principles.
 In January 2024, he co-founded "The Invisible Hand," a free-market economics educational institute, in collaboration with Professor Djerdjian.
-This initiative aims to promote human-based economics through various educational mediums.
+This initiative aims to promote human-based economics through various educational media.

 Director